gboscagli/gboscagli/README.md

 ## HEY U :handshake:

-Nothing to see here, just another Github profile of a wanna-be bioinformatician.
+There is really nothing to see here, don't waste your time.

 ### About Me
 - 🎓 Graduated in Biotechnology and Bioinformatics @ UNIBO (University of Bologna).